Cluster Metrics

 • pulsar_storage_write_latency_le_overflow: > 1s

-pulsarentry_size_le*HistogramThe entry rate of a namespace that the entry size is smaller than a given threshold.
+pulsar_entry_size_le**HistogramThe entry rate of a topic that the entry size is smaller with a given threshold.

 Available thresholds: